Haunted Houses in Utah and Scary Stuff Abounds in Salt Lake City

 Meet a terrifying costumed clown at Fear Factory in Salt Lake City.
 Photo c.
 Haunted America

-Don’t worry about the long lines to get in.
-Ticketed reserved entry is part of precautions to ensure social distancing on most nights between mid-September and mid-November.
 Expect digital projections, animation, sounds and lights.
 And that’s before the haunted house.
-You’ll have a chance to explore spooky adult mysteries like the Nightmare Courtyard, Helheim, Cirque du Fear or I Scream if they are bringing back our favorites.
+You’ll have a chance to explore spooky adult mysteries like the Nightmare Courtyard or Cirque du Fear if they bring back our favorites.
+Two new themes for the 2023 season are Possession of Blackthorn Manor and The Howling.
+Pay more for first-in-line passes unless you want to linger in the terrifying antiroom.

-We heard you can’t get spookier with haunted houses in Utah.
-Then along comes Fear Factory.
-Some areas are handicap accessible for all ages.
-Bring (live) adult accompaniment, however, for anyone ages 12 or under.
+Bring (live) adult accompaniment for anyone ages 12 or under.
 Fear Factory claims be one of the top Halloween attractions in the world.
 And size does matter — to us.
 At Fear Factory, explore six buildings, each up to 6 stories high, with two underground passages.

 A Gentle Scare at Wheeler Farm, a Utah Haunted House for Littles